-Debt securities for which we have the intent and ability to hold to their maturity are classified as held-to-maturity debt securities and are recorded at amortized cost.
+Debt securities for which we have the intent and ability to hold to their maturity are classified as held-to-maturity Held-to-maturity debt securities and are recorded at amortized cost.
 Debt securities held-to-maturity are carried at cost, adjusted for the amortization of premiums and the accretion of discounts using the level-yield method over the remaining period until maturity.
-As of June 30, 2024 and December 31, 2023, all our investments in debt securities were classified as held-to-maturity.
+As of June 30, 2024 September 30, 2024 and December 31, 2023, all our investments in debt securities were classified as held-to-maturity.